TypicalAM/goread/README.md

 - Include output of `goread --version`
 - Include logs which are usually located at `/tmp/goread.log` on linux and `%TMP%\goread.log` on Windows

+When running tests (for example when packaging) you can disable online tests by setting the env var `TEST_OFFLINE_ONLY` to a truthy value (for example "YES").

 ## 💁 Credit where credit is due

 ### Libraries